arqam-dev/CodeWithArqam/concepts/webdevelopment.md

   - CRUD systems
   - Early-stage or simple systems
 - **When Client–Server is NOT the right model (KEY INSIGHT):**
-  - Peer-to-peer systems (file sharing)
+  - Peer-to-peer systems (file sharing) - IDM Example
   - Blockchain networks (no central owner)
   - Gossip-based systems
   - Some distributed databases